By Poonam Sharma

 reaches out to ask for forgiveness, do not turn away.
 Hurt feelings

-this hurt are repeatedly rejected, the relationship takes a hit.
+hurt are repeatedly rejected, the relationship takes a hit.
 You

-may need time to let go of a grudge, bitterness, or
+may need time to let go of a grudge, bitterness, or feelings of

 stonewalling and defensiveness.
 Take a few deep breaths or call

-their bodies down.
+bodies down.
 Take the time and come back to the issues at hand when

-you can actually listen to what the other person
+you can actually listen to what the other person is saying without

-with his partner, there is an 81% chance that his marriage will
+his partner, there is an 81% chance that his marriage will self-destruct.ï¿½